-The natural world inspires my designs and forms.
-I’m interested in how surface design meets itself on the other side, how the image rhymes with the shape.
-Color and pattern are meant draw the eye around the whole piece, even underneath, so the movement used to create it continues even after the work has been fired.
-Employing handbuilding techniques as well as throwing on the wheel, I use stoneware and porcelain clays and decorate with incising, engobes, underglazes and lustres.
-After colorful images are painted on the surface, the ceramic forms are glazed and fired using a variety of methods: electric oxidation, high-fire gas reduction, wood-firing, or raku.
+The natural world, especially ocean life, inspires my designs and forms.
+I throw on the wheel and use handbuilding techniques with stoneware and porcelain clays, and decorate using incising, engobes, underglazes and lustres.
+After I draw and paint colorful images on the ceramic forms, they are glazed and fired using a variety of methods: electric oxidation, high-fire gas reduction, wood-firing, or raku.

 I received a BFA in Painting and an MFA in Ceramics from the U. of Oregon in Eugene.
 While there, I was fortunate to learn from M.C.Richards, Paulus Berensohn, Jack Troy and many other artists.
 I studied Asian art and culture, and feel especially connected to the aesthetics of Korea and Japan.

 In my work, I try to express the fun I have with clay, and my love of the ceramic process and all living things.